ISO 27001 Controls

 ISO 27002 / Annex A

 This is a list of controls that a business is expected to review for applicability and implement.
 The controls are straight forward and cover the basics that a business should implement.
-The controls are added as an Annex to ISO 27001 and therefore are a requirement of the standard.
+The controls are added as an Annex to ISO 27001 and therefore are a requirement of the standard and ISO 27001 certification.

 Statement of Applicability